NexGenCloud/hyperstack-sdk-python/docs/RbacRoleApi.md

 Create RBAC Role

 Creates an RBAC role that can be assigned to users, granting them access to specific resource actions.
 Provide the configuration of the RBAC role, including its name, description, and list of permissions and policy IDs in the request body.
-For additional information on creating RBAC roles, [click here](https://infrahub-doc.nexgencloud.com/docs/api-reference/auth-resources/rbac/create-rbac-role).
+For additional information on creating RBAC roles, [click here](https://docs.hyperstack.cloud/docs/api-reference/auth-resources/rbac/create-rbac-role).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack